CogSciUOS/asparagus/report/chapter_3_todo.md

 >
 > &ensp;&ensp;&ensp; Performance
 > &ensp;&ensp;&ensp; Results and general performance of the app: How well did the feature extraction work?
 How much features
-> &ensp;&ensp;&ensp; had to be labeled by hand?
+> &ensp;&ensp;&ensp; had to be labelled by hand?
 What is the output of the app?
 >
 > &ensp; **Manual labeling**
 >
 > &ensp;&ensp;&ensp; Sorting criteria  `Josefine`
-> &ensp;&ensp;&ensp; The criteria explained in detail for the hand-labeling of the features with the app (including example
+> &ensp;&ensp;&ensp; The criteria explained in detail for the hand-labelling of the features with the app (including example
 > &ensp;&ensp;&ensp; pictures).
 What are expected difficulties we might encounter?
 >
 > &ensp;&ensp;&ensp; Sorting outcome  `Malin?`